Pygeum is an herbal extract taken from the bark of the African cherry tree. The tree is also known as the African plum tree, or Prunus africanum.

 A 2014 study found that many prostate herbs, including pygeum, could effectively treat prostatitis.
 These were even compared to antibiotics.
 No major differences were noticed between pygeum (and the other herbs) and antibiotics in the study.

 Pygeum may help prostatitis due to its anti-inflammatory and urinary benefits.
 It may help ease prostatitis symptoms similarly to how it helps relieve BPH symptoms.
 This includes urination frequency, night urination, flow, pain, and inflammation.

 Still, more research is needed before it can be considered a prostatitis treatment.

 This research suggested that pygeum may have some antioxidant activity.
 It downregulates oxidative stress and inflammation in the prostate, kidneys, or urinary tract.
 It may also help stop the spread of cancer cells, specifically in the prostate.

 This could make pygeum extract great for curbing inflammation, strengthening immunity, and reducing cancer risk.
 Still, more studies are needed before comparing the herb competitively with better studied anti-inflammatory medications.

 Because pygeum helps prostate urinary discomfort, it may help similar symptoms in some kidney diseases.
 The herbal extract is mentioned as a treatment in a couple of kidney disease research articles.
-These include and a 2015 study.
+These include

 Pain, inflammation, frequent urination, night urination, and more are also symptoms of kidney diseases.
 Pygeum may help quite a bit with these.
 However, it hasn’t been shown to treat or get rid of any kidney disease directly.